dev-centr/templates/README.md

 the individual repositories, so that the repositories are kept clean and separate from the VSCode settings.

-> [!NOTE]
-> If the `.code-workspace` file were located in each repository, then
-> AI plugins for VSCode would not have a way to work on all projects
+If the `.code-workspace` file were located in each repository, then AI plugins for VSCode would not have a way to work on all projects simultaneously.
-> simultaneously.

 We also provide a collection of suggested good extensions for VSCode in the `.code-workspace` file.
 You can see some alternatives by opening up